These moist Keto chocolate donuts will satisfy the most urgent chocolate craving. A delicious treat that’s sugar free, gluten free and low carb.

 I ended up just using chocolate on its own – something I have done previously, for example in my almond butter chocolate pralines.
 For a softer glaze, you could also try adding a tablespoon of double/heavy cream to the mix.

-In any case, after you have combined the ingredients (chocolate/sweetener/cream or oil, if using), make sure you let the glaze cool down so it’s still liquid, but starting to thicken.
+After you have combined the ingredients (chocolate/sweetener/cream), make sure you let the glaze cool down.
+It should be still liquid, but starting to thicken.
 That way you get a nice, thick coating.

 Double-dip if necessary.